"Free the child's potential, and you will transform him into the world." — Maria Montessori

 2019 Student Research Symposium Provost's Award Winner:

-For my project, I worked with Dr. Linder and Elizabeth Hospice to analyze Pre- and Post-Assessments that children in an eight week school-based grief group completed.
+At this year's Student Research Symposium, I presented on School-Based Grief Groups.
+I worked with Dr. Lisa Linder and Elizabeth Hospice to analyze Pre- and Post-Assessments that middle and high school students, in an eight week school-based grief group, completed.
 Through this research, we were able to determine that this School-Based Grief Group does produce significant improvement in grief symptoms for children who have lost a close family member.
 We also looked at how this grief group, specifically, produced improvement in participants social seeking behaviors.